edgio-docs/edgio-docs/guides/gatsby.md

 }
 ```

-Using environment variables here allows you to configure different legacy domains for each XDN environment.
+Using environment variables here allows you to configure different legacy domains for each {{ PRODUCT_NAME }} environment.

 Then you can add routing and caching rules to your `routes.js` file.
 Note that gatsbyRoute must be declared last as it acts as a fallback route.